 Just because a puppy is advertised as a teacup puppy doesn't mean it is a scam.
 However, some scammers use cute pictures of puppies to lure in unsuspecting buyers who will send money and never receive a puppy.

-There are plenty of small size puppies available for sale or adoption that are quite healthy, but not all.
-It is very important to research the breed you are considering and find out what typical health problems can arise even in normal size puppies.
+Plenty of small-size puppies available for sale or adoption are quite healthy, but not all.
+It is very important to research the breed you are considering and determine what typical health problems can arise, even in normal-size puppies.
 Ask yourself

-If you have thought through your decision and have decided that a teacup puppy is right for you.
-Research breeders, interview and visit them before purchasing a puppy.
+If you have thought, a teacup puppy is right for you.
+Research breeders, interview them, and visit them before purchasing a puppy.